 Fidelis Insurance Holdings Limited is the holding company of the Fidelis Group which provides insurance and reinsurance services on a global basis.
 The companies within the Fidelis Group are either regulated insurance and/or reinsurance companies or service companies or serve a purpose ancillary to its principal insurance and/or reinsurance activities.
 Fidelis Insurance Holdings Limited has its registered office in Bermuda.
-There are approximately 80 employees across the Fidelis Group which operates in both Bermuda and the UK.
+There are approximately 100 employees across the Fidelis Group which operates in Bermuda, Republic of Ireland and the UK.

 OUR SUPPLY CHAINS

 The Fidelis Group is a provider of insurance and reinsurance services and the Fidelis Group engages with brokers on a global basis.
 The Boards of the Fidelis Group companies consider that the risk of it or its supply chains being involved in or complicit in slavery or human trafficking is very low due to the nature of the services.
 The Fidelis Group is not involved in the activities of producing or manufacturing goods which typically involve supply chains which can be susceptible to this risk.
 There is a risk, however, that whilst not being within its supply chains in the everyday sense, insurers can become involved and thereby complicit, by virtue of their insurance of supply chains or development projects, which could involve slavery or human trafficking.